research-digitized-rhinoplasty/area-volume-on-3D/README.md

 The area/volume boundaries is defined by a set of points on the 3D space.

 We have tested these algorithms to calculate area and volume of regions on 3D facial scans.
+The code presented in the AreaVolume-Mesh.js file is implemented on the Face Analyzer tool at the Digitized Rhinoplasty website: https://digitized-rhinoplasty.com